lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 [...]
 ```

-We'd like to point your attention to the following options gain insight in your jobs.
+We'd like to point your attention to the following options to gain insight in your jobs.

 ??? example "Show specific job"